ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 ## Explanation of CI

-Continuous integration (CI) is a software development practice that ensures all contributions to a code base meet a defined standard.
+Continuous integration (CI) is a software development practice that ensures all contributions to a code base meet defined criteria (e.g. formatting or testing conventions).
 This is enforced via computational workflows that apply checks and tests to a code commit.
 Failure of these workflows to complete successfully is indicated via the code hosting platform and can be used to block code from being merged into branches.

 CI is often paired with additional workflows that run after a code contribution has been accepted.
 These workflows are often used to publish or deploy